dddrrreee/cs140e-win19/labs/README.md

       tricks) --- we're at the point in the quarter where you start to get some nice technological velocity because of how much you've done.

+  10. [lab11-fuse-fs](lab11-fuse-fs/): building a shell is illuminating, but you'd like to have the pi more integrated into your computing, versus having to use a special-purpose interface to talk to it.
+  In this lab you will use the FUSE file system to wrap up your pi as a special file system and mount it on your laptop, where you can use standard utilities (and your normal shell) to interact with it.
+  This lab is a great example of the power of Unix's simple, powerful OO-interface that lets you package a variety of disparete things as files, directories, links and interact with them using a uniform set of verbs (e.g., `open()-read()-write()-close()`).

 ### Binary code: